California county routes in zone A: A16

-County Route A16 or Platina Road is a county route located in Shasta County connecting SR 36 to SR 273 in Redding.
+County Route A16 (CR A16) is a county route in Shasta County, California, United States, connecting SR 36 in Platina to SR 273 in Redding.
+The route is known as Platina Road, Placer Road, and Placer Street in Redding.

 Known locally as "Ditch Grade Road"; the final 6.5 mi section before the junction with SR 36 closely follows the contour of hillside as this route was previously used to bring water to the mine at Platina.
 There is a rock formation some 6.5 mi from SR 36 known as Old Man Rock or The Lincoln Memorial.